Ventient Energy Glenkerie Wind Farm Community Fund

 It is recognised that in some areas with smaller populations there may be one main organisation or group which operates sub-committees for different activities.
 In such cases, we will accept separate applications to any one round, as long as they are for clearly differentiated activities.
 In other cases, a single application with separately itemised project costs may be a more straightforward approach.

-If you are an individual or group looking for up to £250 for charitable activities of benefit to any of the above communities, you may be able to apply for a micro grant.
-For more information, please contact your community council or equivalent.
+If you are an individual or group looking for up to £500 for charitable activities of benefit to any of the above communities, you may be able to apply for a micro-grant.
+For more information, please contact your community council directly.

 How to apply